JinShuai001/PlantPegDesigner/README.md

 PlantPegDesigner is a user-friendly web application based on published design principles and the Tm-directed PBS length and dual-pegRNA data.

 **Acknowlegement: The free and open source user interface, layui-v2.5.6 (https://www.layui.com/) was used in PlantPegDesigner.
-Thanks for the technical help of Chunbo Li from Chenbai Ltd.**
+Thanks for the technical help of Chunbo Li.**